Geometric quantification for nonlinear deformation in knitted fabrics: Results

 \begin{itemize} \item Pattern A (Fig.~\ref{fig4}(a)): A mixed pattern with the top half being jersey and the bottom half being garter. \item Pattern B (Fig.~\ref{fig4}(b)): A mixed pattern with the top and bottom quarter being jersey and the middle half being garter. \end{itemize}

-Figure~4(c)--(h) shows that the mixed fabrics do not respond as a simple spatial average of their constituents.
+Figure~\ref{fig4}(c)--(h) shows that the mixed fabrics do not respond as a simple spatial average of their constituents (see also SI Section~S4 and Fig.~S17).
 Instead, each stitch type retains a characteristic response signature while the interfaces between stitch domains reorganize the overall field.
 In both patterns, the garter regions display oblique bands of geometric activity and comparatively stronger variation in volume, whereas the jersey regions exhibit a more spatially uniform response together with larger changes in curve curvature.
 This contrast is consistent with a stronger contribution from dilation and rearrangement in garter-dominated domains, and a stronger contribution from localized loop bending and straightening in jersey-dominated domains.

 A second notable feature is the reproducibility of the response within repeated domains of the same stitch type.
 In Pattern~B (Fig.~\ref{fig4}(b)), for example, the two outer jersey regions exhibit qualitatively similar distributions of curvature, aspect ratio, and volume variation despite being separated by a garter region.
 This preservation of stitch-specific response signatures suggests that the proposed descriptor set can separate intrinsic pattern behavior from the additional localization induced by pattern interfaces.